open-policy-agent/gatekeeper/website/versioned_docs/version-v3.9.x/gator.md

 `gator test` allows users to test a set of Kubernetes objects against a set of Templates and Constraints.
 The command returns violations when found and communicates success or failure via its exit status.

-The `gator test` command will also attempt to expand any resources passed in, if a supplied `ExpansionTemplate` matches these resources.
-If a resource supplied to `gator test` has a custom namespace, and the config for that namespace is supplied, `gator test` can match any relevant namespace data.

 Note: The `gator verify` command was first called `gator test`.
 These names were changed to better align `gator` with other projects in the open-policy-agent